 'It strikes me that the Home office has failed to adequately check or verify that these people are genuine and that they have not been involved in crimes against humanity in Sudan.
 Not all of the NISS are here for one mission they are here for different missions such as money transfer (money laundering), buying property, lobbying for the NCP and information gathering amongst the opposition.
 The NCP have become extremely concerned about our community campaigns against human rights abuses and against war that targets innocent civilians.
 Therefore they have set to establish their own community in order to create balance and to further divide our community.
 It seems to me that the war in Sudan has been transferred to the UK with the arrival of the number of NISS.
 Urgent action needs to be taken to prevent any community clashes in the future.
-It seems that the UK has become a safe haven to those who commit crimes in Sudan.'73
+It seems that the UK has become a safe haven to those who commit crimes in Sudan.'80

-- 9.1.9 According to Mr V, NISS were currently active in London, Manchester, Birmingham, Cardiff and Newcastle, as well as other countries including Malaysia, South Sudan, Central Africa, Turkey, Qatar, Libya, Uganda, Kenya, France, Russia, Greek, Ethiopia, USA, Iran, Somalia, UK Yemen, Swaziland, Mali, Nigeria, Lebanon, Egypt, Chad and China. - 9.1.10 A third person interviewed by Waging Peace, Mr X, claimed that he and a friend had received threatening messages in the UK because of their opposition to the Sudanese government.
-However the source provided no further evidence to substantiate that these threats were linked to the Sudanese authorities.75
+- 9.1.9 According to Mr V, NISS were currently active in London, Manchester, Birmingham, Cardiff and Newcastle, as well as other countries including Malaysia, South Sudan, Central Africa, Turkey, Qatar, Libya, Uganda, Kenya, France, Russia, Greek, Ethiopia, USA, Iran, Somalia, UK Yemen, Swaziland, Mali, Nigeria, Lebanon, Egypt, Chad and China.81 - 9.1.10 A third person interviewed by Waging Peace, Mr X, claimed that he and a friend had received threatening messages in the UK because of their opposition to the Sudanese government.
+However the source provided no further evidence to substantiate that these threats were linked to the Sudanese authorities.82 - 9.1.11 An article from the Arabic paper, Al Youm, dated 25 October 2014, referred to a senior official at the Sudanese Ministry of Foreign Affairs who claimed that groups in the UK such as Waging Peace, the Aegis Trust and HART were liaising with members of the Sudanese Communist Party and other opposition groups to 'spread unfounded lies about Sudan.'
+The Ministry source quoted by Al Youm, dismissed reports of spying by the Sudan embassy in the UK and questioned the independence of the Associate Parliamentary Group for Sudan and South Sudan.
+The source also criticised the British Embassy in Khartoum for 'fabricating reports regarding the security situation in Sudan' and misreporting the situation in Darfur in the